 Approximately 70 percent of patients are candidates for endovascular aneurysm repair (EVAR), a minimally invasive procedure to repair an AAA.
 The procedure requires a small incision in the groin (to insert a catheter), followed by the placement of a stent graft inside the aneurysm to reinforce weak spots in the artery.
 This procedure is very effective in preventing aneurysm rupture, shortens the hospital stay and greatly reduces major complications.

-For those who don’t qualify for EVAR, a fenestrated endograft is another minimally invasive option for treating an AAA.
+For those who don’t qualify for EVAR, a fenestrated endograft (FEVAR) is another minimally invasive option for treating an AAA.
 The fenestrated endograft is inserted into the femoral artery through a groin incision, then guided through the blood vessel to the aneurysm.

-AAA Treatment at the University of Michigan
+AAA Treatment at University of Michigan Health

 Our experts can manage complex aortic disease including abdominal aortic aneurysm and all conditions associated with it, including: